 Interpretation and understanding of regulations

-Application of FLSA and SCA to specific workplace scenarios
+Application of the FLSA, SCA, and Davis-Bacon Act to specific workplace scenarios

 Enforcement priorities and mandates